 Lady Sings the Blues was Billie Holiday’s last album for producer Norman Granz’ Clef Records & Verve Records.
 The sessions were recorded during 1954 and 1956, and released late in 1956 in conjunction with her autobiography of the same name.

-Holiday is in top form and backed by the sympathetic likes of tenor saxophonists Budd Johnson and Paul Quinichette, trumpeter Charlie Shavers, pianist Wynton Kelly, and guitarist Billy Bauer.
-And while these autumnal sides bear some of the frayed vocal moments often heard on Holiday’s ’50s Verve sides, the majority here still ranks with her best material.
-This is especially true of the cuts from a June 1956 date, which produced unparalleled versions of “No Good Man,” “Some Other Spring,” and “Lady Sings the Blues.”
-In a 1956 review, Down Beat praised the album giving it 5 out of 5 stars, and also mentions the autobiography saying:
+Holiday is in top form, backed by many jazz greats including tenor saxophonists Budd Johnson and Paul Quinichette, trumpeters Charlie Shavers and Harry “Sweets” Edison, pianist Wynton Kelly, and guitarist Kenny Burrell.
+These autumnal sides bear the frayed vocal moments that brought so much depth to Lady’s late career.
+The album ranks with her best material, especially the cuts from a June 1956 date, which produced unparalleled versions of “No Good Man,” “Some Other Spring,” and “Good Morning Hearthache” and “Lady Sings the Blues.”
+In a 1956 review, Down Beat praised the album giving it 5 out of 5 stars saying:

 “Lady Sings The Blues is Billie Holiday’s autobiography.
-And she tries to get the reader on her side of the mirror so don’t expect a three-dimensional view of the subject.
-The book was written with William Dufty, assistant to the editor of the New York Post… Seldom in the book does she talk about her singing…”
+And she tries to get the reader on her side of the mirror.”